Chen-GuanJie/logpedia-public/baselines/README.md

 In `shadewatcher.py` .
 function `prepare_shadewatcher` get the 4 encoding files for each scenario in the folder `baselines\ShadeWatcher\data\encoding`
 To get the nodes' embedding run `python driver.py --dataset i --save_embedding` where is the number of the scenario
-After getting the embedding the function `test_shadewatcher` calcuate the results
+After getting the embedding,run the function `test_shadewatcher` to calcuate the results

 ### ThreaTrace

 ---

+- Python 3.10.12
+- pytorch 2.2.0
+- dgl 1.1.2

 run `threatrace.py`

+### result

+results are in the baselines/result folder